kawilliams/CAAI-faces/README.md

 ```
 Open a browser tab and navigate to http://127.0.0.1:5000/.
 The Chicago Booth webpage should appear.

+To stop hosting the webpage, press `CTRL+C`.
+To deactivate the virtual environment, type `deactivate` into the terminal.

 ## Troubleshooting
 If an error arises locating or identifying the Flask app, try the following:
 ```